111nation/TinyEngine/Docs/README.md

 > [!WARNING]
 > Not continuously calling `DISPLAY` will make your game window freeze
-> `DISPLAY` is vital to tell the OS to keep your window alive
+> `DISPLAY` is vital to tell your OS to keep your window alive

 ### Quitting your game

 An extra tip to allow users to quit your game is to run your game loop until a user does a specific action.
-For example if a user presses button A to quit.
+For example, if a user presses button A to quit.

 ```
 WHILE NOT BUTTON_A DO